poshbotio/PoshBot/docs/guides/backends/setup-teams-backend.md

 # Setting up Microsoft Teams Backend

-1. Deploy Azure Service Bus with the `Basic` tier
+1. Deploy Azure Service Bus with the `Standard` tier
 2. Create a Service Bus queue called `messages`
   * Set the following properties on the queue: